The added value of data in transport planning

 Visibility of ETAs can increase the value of a supply chain, a shift from 'reactive' to 'predictive'.
 Sharing an ETA gives customers insight into their shipment.
 And it helps shippers to manage expectations and ensure that deliveries are (still) on time.

-Webinar and ebook 'Using data to reduce the costs of transportation’
+Webinar and white paper 'Using data to reduce the costs of transportation’

 The importance of data for efficient and future-proof transport is growing.
 To be able to make the right decisions, to make the flow of goods as efficient and effective as possible and to strive for a 5-star delivery experience, the availability of relevant information is crucial.
 Would you also like to know how to take the step from potential to concrete benefits of using data?

 Watch the replay of our webinar below and/or request the free white paper 'Using data to reduce costs of transportation'.
 Enjoy!